Eid al-Fitr: Philippines

 Its beginning is decided by the sighting of the crescent moon (hilal), followed by morning prayers in mosques or public plazas.
 When this occurs can sometimes differ depending on the regional government.
-In some places it is based on the physical sighting of the hilal; while in others it is determined by the Regional Darul Ifta’ of Bangsamoro (RDI-BARMM) or the National Commission on Muslim Filipinos (NCMF), especially during cloudy days.
+In some places it is based on the physical sighting of the hilal; while in others it is determined by the Regional Darul Ifta' of Bangsamoro (RDI-BARMM) or the National Commission on Muslim Filipinos (NCMF), especially during cloudy days.

 The sighting of the hilal is traditionally marked by the beating of drums in some regions.
 In modern times, this has evolved into a noise barrage known as "Mobile Takbir", where celebrants, especially youths, rev their motorcycles or honk their horns while driving through the streets.
 Guns are also sometimes fired.
 These practices have been discouraged by the Grand Mufti of Bangsamoro and local government officials as not being in accordance with Islamic teachings as well as being dangerous and causing accidents in the past.

-Hariraya is characterized by the giving of gifts (known as Eidi), food sharing (salu-salo), and visiting the elderly and the sick.
+Hariraya is characterized by the giving of gifts (known as Eid), food sharing (salu-salo), and visiting the elderly and the sick.
 Food, alms, and basic necessities are also donated to the poor, a practice known as Fitrana or Zakat al-Fitr.
 This is usually done a day before Eid al-Fitr.
 Various traditional sweet delicacies of the different Muslim Filipino ethnic groups are served for breakfast, including daral, dodol, browas, tinagtag, panyalam, jampok, and so on.
 Various activities also mark the celebrations, including dancing, boat races, horse races, and carabao fighting in cities and towns with significant Muslim populations.
 In Metro Manila, the celebrations are usually held at the Manila Golden Mosque and the Quirino Grandstand.
 The celebration lasts for three days.